 Remembering the dog, I looked up and down the street but couldn't see him.
 I drank the last of my coffee and stood up.

 At the counter, the cashier rang up the total.
 I handed her the change and for the first time in a long time I looked into someone's eyes and smiled.

 "Thank you," I said.

-A smile spread across her tired face.
-She put out her hand to stop me.
+A smile spread across her tired face and she put out her hand to stop me.

 "Hold on."
 She placed a croissant in a bag and handed it to me.
 "Merry Christmas."

+I was dumbfounded.
 I could only smile as I turned to go.
-The door opened and I stood aside for the couple I had been watching; their argument now seemed a distant memory.
+The door opened and I stood aside for the couple who had been arguing; their argument now seemed a distant memory.
 I caught sight of the dog as he scurried away from the coffee shop entrance.
-Intent on following him, I stepped out into the cold.
-He stopped to stare at me.
-I squatted down and offered him the pastry.
+I stepped out into the cold, intent on following him.
+He stopped and stared at me as I squatted down and offered him the pastry.

-He stood watching me, trembled slightly and looked around as though checking he still had a line of retreat.
+He stood watching me.
+He trembled slightly and looked around as though checking for a line of retreat.
 The morsel in my hand continued to draw his attention.
-He edged closer.
+He approached, then paused.
 I broke off a piece and tossed it to him.
-He flinched.
-Wary, he sniffed it, and then ate.
+He flinched, sniffed it and then ate it.
 Encouraged, he edged closer and took my offering, finally allowing himself to be petted.

-"Maybe there's still hope for us yet," I said, watching the dog relax under my touch.
+"Maybe there's still hope for us, yet," I said, watching him relax under my touch.